cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.9959           | Right of Way           |
 | 0.9403           | 30 km/h                |

-For the 30 km/h sign, it only got 88.6% probability, the next higest also being a speed sign (11.4% for 50 km/h).
+For the 30 km/h sign, it only got 88.6% probability, the next highest also being a speed sign (11.4% for 50 km/h).
 So it seems good at recognizing speed signs, not quite as confident with the digits.

 The interesting one is the last one, the 130 km/h sign.
 There was no 130 km/h sign in the training set and there is no classifcation label for it.
 Note the top 3 predictions for this sign are all speed signs, and the one if settled on at 94% is the 30 km/h sign.
-Note "130" contains "30" in the digits so the prediction seems resonable.
+Note "130" contains "30" in the digits so the prediction seems reasonable.